-Compared to other items that are also in your ditty bag, the InReach Mini 2 is smaller than a 5,000 mAh battery bank, an average-size headlamp, and a first aid kit.
-We wouldn’t recommend going without any of these items for a backpacking trip.
+Compared to other items that are also in my ditty bag, the InReach Mini 2 is smaller than a 5,000 mAh battery bank, an average-size headlamp, and a first aid kit.
+I wouldn’t recommend going without any of these items for a backpacking trip.

 It also comes with a small strap and carabiner to clip it to the outside of your pack.
 Many people will leave it clipped to their shoulder strap to have it quickly accessible in emergencies.
-When we attach it, we should strap it in the way we like to use a piece of shock cord with a toggle to hold it in place so the device isn’t bouncing around near our face.
+When I attach it to my should strap in this way, I like to use a piece of shock cord with a toggle to hold it in place, so the device isn’t bouncing around near my face.

 The price of an InReach is worth it, even if it's just for your family’s peace of mind